 Tempur was the first brand to offer a memory foam mattress in the 1990s.
 Its recipes for “viscoelastic polyurethane” mattress foam are patented.
 It developed the foam to help astronauts on NASA space missions absorb the pressure of take-off during space flight.
 However, Tempur doesn’t refer to its material as memory foam but calls it “Tempurpedic foam” instead.

 The beauty of a Tempur mattress is that you can try out pretty much any model in bed stores.
-It’s the most expensive mattress; it costs about ten times your average budget one.
+It’s the most expensive mattress; it costs about ten times your average budget.
 However, the science behind any Tempur mattress and the restful zizz it provides is reflected in the price tag.

 In essence, the Tempur brand is the king of mattresses, and even NASA itself testifies to its quality.

 Mattresses are one of the most used items in any home.
 Therefore, it’s crucial that you invest in the right bed for you.